aaronkychan/aaronkychan.github.io/2025PerspTilt/notes.md

 -   伏見陸
     -   Duality between silting objects and simple-mded icollections
     -   本公演では silting objects と simple-minded collections の間の双対関係を対応する dg 代数の間の Koszul 双対性の理論へと持ち上げる。
--   Capellan, John Ashley (Nagoya) (submitted 2 title, no abstract)
+-   Capellan, John Ashley (Nagoya) (submitted 2 titls)
     -   The McKay correspondence for dihedral groups: The moduli space and the tautological bundles
-    -   On Dimer Models and the McKay Correspondence
+        -   A conjecture by Ishii states that for a finite subgroup $G$ of $GL(2,C)$, a resolution $Y$ of $C^2/G$ is isomorphic to a moduli space $M_{\theta}$ of $G$-constellations for some generic stability parameter $\theta$ if and only if $Y$ is dominated by the maximal resolution.
+This paper affirms the conjecture in the case of dihedral groups as a class of complex reflection groups, and offers an extension of McKay correspondence.
+    -   Towards the McKay correspondence for dimer models: The arrow contraction algorithm and the tilting condition
+        -   The McKay correspondence for finite Abelian subgroups of SL(3,C) has been well established.
+There is a generalization of the Abelian case via the McKay quiver to the case of algebras associated to dimer models.
+The arrow contraction operation contracts an arrow in the quiver corresponding to the dimer model.
+We show some directions in this talk that after the arrow contraction algorithm, the tilting condition is preserved.
+This is one of the essential ingredients towards the construction of the McKay correspondence.
+This is currently a work in progress.
 -   Linghu Fan
     -   McKay correspondence in positive characteristic for specific modular groups
     -   Over complex numbers, McKay correspondence can be described as a relation between irreducible representations of finite groups and geometric properties of the associated quotient singularities.
 However, the naive analog of such relation fails when the ground field has a prime characteristic.
 In this talk, I will introduce a series of modular groups for what the analogous McKay correspondence in positive characteristic holds, and discuss about a potential way to adjust the analog such that it works for more groups in positive characteristic.